Delivery is currently 3-10 working days

 Unlike powders, which can be tricky to combine and layer, the soft texture of cream eyeshadow means they blend into each other beautifully.
 This makes it virtually impossible to detect when one colour ends and another begins, meaning no harsh lines or angles.
 Cream shadows can be easily applied with your fingers too, helping you to achieve that slightly smudged, lived-in look that gives smoky eyes their edge.

 For this smoky eye tutorial, you will need three shades.
 One for base, a darker shade for the smoke and a shimmering shade to act as a light-reflecting topper.
 You can apply with just your fingers, but it would be helpful to have a small fluffy eyeshadow brush and a liner brush to hand too.
+In the case of how to apply eyeshadow to hooded eyes, the same rules apply, just focus more on the edges than the lid.

 Apply your first shade as a wash of colour across the lid using either a fluffy brush or your fingers.
 Focus the majority of the colour intensity towards the inner corner, blending softly outwards.